jfrog/jfrog-docker-desktop-extension/README.md

 Furthermore, you can filter the displayed vulnerabilities using a simple search.

 When clicking on a specific vulnerability, the view is expanded, to also include the issue description, online references about the issue, and a graph showing the location of the vulnerability within the image.

-## It is all available for free

-Using the JFrog Extension doesn't require a paid JFrog subscription.
-Follow these directions to proceed, based on your use case:

-- If you already have a JFrog environment which includes Xray, all you need to do is set the connection details through the UI.
-- If you don't have a JFrog environment, JFrog supports setting up an environment for free.
-The extension will then connect to this environment automatically.
-Please note that this new JFrog environment will be available for you as long as you need it.

-##